marielbysoares/node-tutorials/README.md

 - Learnyounode: fs, path, http, bl, net, strftime, through2-map, url.
 - ExpressWorks: express, path, body-parser, stylus, crypto, fs.
 - Learnyoumongo: mongodb.
-- Promise it won't hurt: q, q-io/http, lodash.
+- Promise it won't hurt: q, q-io, lodash.

 > Notes:
-> -  All the previous packages are installed using npm install <name_of_package>.
+> -  All the previous packages are installed using npm install.
 > - The folders are named after the tutorial name.
 > - The files are named after the exercise number.